NumeroQuadro/notion-mini-app/TROUBLESHOOTING.md

 # Troubleshooting: Webhook vs Polling Conflict

-## Error: "Conflict: can't use getUpdates method while webhook is active"
+## Error 1: "Conflict: can't use getUpdates method while webhook is active"

 This error occurs when:
 1. A webhook is configured in Telegram